avinitagautam/DataScienceEcosystem/DataScienceEcosystem.md

 # Data Science Tools and Ecosystem

-In this notebook, Data Science Tools and Ecosystem are summarized.
+In this notebook, Data Science Tools and Ecosystems are summarized.

 Some of the popular languages that Data Scientists use are: